Table of Contents

 Where’s My Wiki?

-A couple of day ago, I was asked where did Teams store its wiki data.
+A couple of day ago, I was asked where Teams Wiki data was stored.
 The question came about because the Wiki wasn’t searchable in Teams, which seemed odd for an Office 365 component.
 The idea behind the Wiki is that it’s a place where team members can share notes in a somewhat more structured way than exists in channel conversations.
 You can discuss Wiki contents in conversations by either including @ mentions in the body of its text or by starting a conversation linked to the Wiki.

 The Wiki is a default tab that’s added to every channel after it is created.
 You can rename or remove the tab if you don’t want it, which often happens when an organization uses OneNote for note-taking.